oldtimerza/heycar-challenge/README.md

 # heycar-challenge
 My application for the hey car interview challenge.

+Requirements:

+    - JDK 8

+    - docker needs to be installed for the dockerfile to be built successfully.

 Up and running:

     - mvnw clean install, this will build the project, run the tests and create a docker image.